 HIST 242.
-Readings in Feminist Writers, 1-3 hours, Fall even years

-Introduction to the writings of major feminist authors from around the world and across the centuries.
+Readings in Feminist Writers, 1-3 hours, Offered periodically Introduction to the writings of major feminist authors from around the world and across the centuries.
 Included will be authors of fiction as well as non-fiction; poets as well as essayists; sociologists and historians.
 Can be repeated for credit when topic changes.

 HIST 250.
-International Cinema, 3 hours, Fall
+International Cinema, 3 hours, Fall even years See HONORS PROGRAM.

 HIST 312.
-Modern Middle East, 3 hours, Offered periodically
+Modern Middle East, 3 hours, Offered every 2-3 years